riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 ## Scalar in Vector Operations<a name="scalar-in-vector-operations"></a>

-Some V-extension instructions have both vector and scalar operands, and the scalar operands may be truncated or extended depending on the relative widths of XLEN and SEW.
+Some V-extension instructions have both vector and scalar operands, and the scalar operands may be truncated or extended depending on the relative widths of XLEN (or FLEN) and SEW.
-The intrinsics API hides this detail from the C programmer by using fixed-width integer types, as follows:
+The intrinsics API hides this detail from the C programmer by using fixed-width integer (or floating-point) types, as follows:

 ```
 Example: